lindashalash/lindashalash/README.md

 <!--
 2–3 sentence intro
 -->
-Hi!
-I am a Bsc.
+My name is Linda, I am a Bsc.
 Computer Science and Design Student at Singapore University of Technology and Design in my 4th Year who loves to make new and exciting projects and sharing them.
 I am Italian-Ukraining, grew up in Switzerland now living and working in Singapore.
 I love problem solving, arts as well as project-based work, always looking for patterns and exploring new ideas whenever I can.

 <!--
 interests: fintech, AI, data, visual analytics, computing